metadevpro/cal/cal.md

 4. `PUT /resourceName/{id}`

-Updates an specific resource by id.
-Resource compliant message is sent encoded on body.
+Updates a specific resource by id.
+Resource-compliant message is sent encoded on body.

 Server can return: